-2. Forms can only be signed by the Authorising Officers named in Appendix 1.
+2. Forms can only be signed by the Authorising Officers set out in Appendix 1.

-Only the Managing Director or, in his or her absence, the Director of Finance or Monitoring Officer can authorise an application for directed surveillance when confidential information is likely to be acquired.
+Only the Chief Executive or, in his or her absence, the Director of Finance or Monitoring Officer can authorise an application for directed surveillance when confidential information is likely to be acquired.

-Appendix 1 will be kept up to date by the Head of Democracy and Governance, and added to as needs require.
-If a Chief Officer wishes to add, delete or substitute a post, s/he must refer such request to the Head of Democracy and Governance for consideration, as necessary.
-The Head of Democracy and Governance is authorised to add, delete or substitute posts listed in Appendix 1.
+Appendix 1 will be kept up to date by the Group Head of Democracy and Governance, and added to as needs require.
+If a Chief Officer wishes to add, delete or substitute a post, s/he must refer such request to the Group Head of Democracy and Governance for consideration, as necessary.
+The Group Head of Democracy and Governance is authorised to add, delete or substitute posts listed in Appendix 1.